 Bin and Rubbish Bags

-We have a cool foldable camp bin (like this one) which is really compact, but great for rubbish around the site.
+We have this foldable camp bin which is really compact, but great for rubbish around the site.

 For all your lighting, don’t forget plenty of space batteries – make sure this is on your camping gear checklist!
 In fact make sure you have spare batteries for any of your gear that requires batteries.